opendata-swiss/ogd-handbook-wiki/handbook/publish/swiss.en.md

 * messytables is more accepting and tries to guess types and can sometimes also import files with missing headers or empty columns

 ### Triggers for preview creation
 * **Automatic**: when a dataset is updated (= updated via Harvester or Wordpress), all its resources are checked for changes.
 If all requirements are met (supported formats, file is available, etc.), the system tries to create views for all its resources
 * **Manual**: it's possible to submit all or some datasets to the system to try to create views, contact the support for help.

 ## Importing the metadata

-Before you can import your metadata to opendata.swiss, the Federal Archives must enter your organization in the system.
-If your organization has not previously published data on the portal, please register by [contacting us](mailto:opendata@bar.admin.ch).
+Before you can import your metadata to opendata.swiss, the portal team must enter your organization in the system.
+If your organization has not previously published data on the portal, please register by [contacting us](https://opendata.swiss/en/contact/).
 You should then do the following:

 - Familiarize yourself with the user interface and the DCAT-AP fields.
 Detailed information on the system can be found in the [opendata.swiss user handbook](/en/library/opendataswiss-userguide).
 - Enter the metadata, completing the fields defined in the [DCAT-AP standard](/en/library/ch-dcat-ap) (this will depend on the [publication option](/en/publish/options) chosen).